rlawrenc/cosc_304/labs/lab5/assign/README.md

 ## Question 2 (35 marks) - Project Deliverable

 The project will build an online store like Amazon.com selling whatever products you want.
 The first step is to develop a database design and convert that design into SQL DDL.

+### Note: Database design can be done using AutoER: https://autoed.ok.ubc.ca/questions/7

 Description:

 - A <strong>Customer</strong> is identified by an auto-increment id.
 Other attributes include first name, last name, email, phone number, street address, city, province/state, postal code, and country.
 A <strong>Customer</strong> also has a user id (unique) and password.